johnboy-99/FileConvertermac/README.md

 ## Description

-**File Converter** is a very simple tool which allows you to convert and compress one or several file(s) using the context menu of windows explorer.
+**File Converter** is a very simple tool which allows you to convert and compress one or several file(s) using the context menu of macOS "Files".

 ![File Converter Usage](Resources/FileConverterUsage.gif)

-You can download it here: [file-converter.io](https://file-converter.io/?from=readme.md).
+You can download it here: ???????.

 You can find more information about what's in File converter and how to use it on the [wiki](https://github.com/Tichau/FileConverter/wiki).

 ## Donate

-File Converter is a personal open source project started in 2014.
-I have put hundreds of hours adding, refining and tuning File Converter with the goal of making the conversion and compression of files an easy task for everyone.
+File Converter Mac is an open source project forked from Tichau's FileConverter

-You can help me by [contributing to the project](https://github.com/Tichau/FileConverter/wiki#contribute), by [making a donation](https://www.paypal.com/donate/?cmd=_donations&business=3BDWQTYTTA3D8&item_name=File+Converter+Donations&currency_code=EUR&Z3JncnB0=) or just by [saying thanks​](https://saythanks.io/to/Tichau) :).
+You can help him by [contributing to the project](https://github.com/Tichau/FileConverter/wiki#contribute), by [making a donation](https://www.paypal.com/donate/?cmd=_donations&business=3BDWQTYTTA3D8&item_name=File+Converter+Donations&currency_code=EUR&Z3JncnB0=) or just by [saying thanks​](https://saythanks.io/to/Tichau) :).

 ## Troubleshooting